-Margin transactions.
-If your account is set up for Margin, we will purchase stocks for your portfolio with money borrowed from your brokerage account.
-This allows you to purchase more stock than you would be able to with your available cash and allows us to purchase stock without selling other holdings. isk of Loss.
-Securities investments are not guaranteed, and you may lose money on your evestments.
-Clients should understand that investing in any securities, including mutual funds, evolves a risk of loss of both income and principal.
-We ask that you work with us to help us inderstand your tolerance for risk.
+Risk of Loss.
+Securities investments are not guaranteed, and you may lose money on your investments.
+Clients should understand that investing in any securities, including mutual funds, involves a risk of loss of both income and principal.
+We ask that you work with us to help us understand your tolerance for risk.